Beechey Island Sites National Historic Site of Canada

 Description of Historic Place

-Beechey Island Sites was designated a national historic site of Canada in 1993 because:
+Beechey Island Sites was designated a national historic site of Canada in 1993.
+It is designated because:

 — it comprises the 1845-46 wintering site of Sir John Franklin's ill-fated Northwest Passage Expedition as well as an archaeological complex containing representatives of most types of 19th-century Arctic exploration sites;